 In order to manage care and limited healthcare resources, Jai Medical Systems requires a mandatory generic substitution for all medications, including over-the-counter (OTC) medications.
 Further, Jai Medical Systems has a benefit limitation of $50 for all OTC medications, including but not limited to, multivitamins.
 If you have any questions regarding our formulary and/or our mandatory generic substitution policy, please feel free to contact us today at 1-888-JAI-1999.

 Visit Us Online

 There are many online services available for our members and providers.
-Many of the resources listed in this chart are available at www.jaimedicalsystems.com.
+Many of the resources listed in the chart on the left are available on our website at www.jaimedicalsystems.com.

-If you prefer, all of these resources are also available in print and by telephone.
-You may request these printed materials by calling Jai Medical Systems at 1-888-JAI-1999.
+If you prefer, all of this information is also available in print and by telephone.
+You may request this information by calling Jai Medical Systems at 1-888-JAI-1999.

 Updates and Reminders:

-- Provider Portal: Participating providers are encouraged to utilize our Provider Portal to inquire about member eligibility, claim status, appeal status, and much more!
-To begin using our Provider Portal, please visit: www.jaimedicalsystems.com
+Provider Portal: Participating providers are encouraged to utilize our Provider Portal to inquire about member eligibility, claim status, appeal status, and much more.
+To begin using our Provider Portal, please visit our website at www.jaimedicalsystems.com.